gwleuverink/bundle/docs/integrations/alpinejs.md

 Because of this you are able to create composable Alpine/Blade components.
 For example, a calendar input may include imports for both Alpine & fullcalendar.js, regardless if those are used elsewhere on the page.

 This opens up a whole new dimension to fully portable Blade components!
+But use with care.
+Shared dependencies [are not chunked](https://laravel-bundle.dev/caveats.html#code-splitting).

 ## Plugins